SHABNAM HUMPHREY - Director

 Shabnam has spearheaded this project as a personal quest to learn more about her father and her native country of Afghanistan.
 She is the only daughter of Ahmad Zahir.
-She is currently pursuing her Master in Fine Arts and holds a bachelors degree in English with a minor in Sociology.
-She has more than a decade of experience in graphic design, creative writing, digital media and photography.
-Her photography portfolio is diverse, ranging from candid portraits of various political figures in Washington, DC to conceptual and abstract photography.
+Currently pursuing her Masters at Wake Forest University with a Bachelor's degree in English and a minor in Sociology.
+With over a decade of expertise in graphic design, storytelling, digital media marketing, and photography, Shabnam thrives in crafting visually compelling narratives and steering impactful projects that resonate deeply with her.

 "The film will explore this historical turning point for Afghanistan at the end of my father's life.
 The 1970s were a time of revolutionary change in my homeland.
 It was a place that didn't need saving, it was a thriving land that had limitless opportunities - even within the arts.
 My father's soulful, poetic message will be the fabric of the film, connecting the audience from every corner of the world.
 His message of political dissent and personal self-expression is perhaps more relevant today than it was in 1976.
 It will be a personal journey that I will share with the audience to seek closure and answers."

 Tom Freston is a Principal of Firefly3, an investment and consultancy firm focusing on the media and entertainment industries.
 He is both a former Chief Executive Officer and Chief Operating Officer of Viacom Inc. One of the founding team at MTV in 1980, he became Chairman and CEO of MTV Networks in 1986 where he oversaw MTV, Nickelodeon, VH1, Comedy Central, and other television and digital businesses.
 He held that position for 17 years.
 Earlier in his career he ran a textile import business in Afghanistan and India as well as working in advertising in New York City.